7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Seeds (so you can choose your favorite varieties)

-- Grow lights (optional - windowsill growing works too)
+- Grow lights (optional, windowsill growing works too)

 - Nutrients/fertilizer